kidmillions/become_rubyist/README.md

 4. Loops
 5. Functions
 6. Native crap
+7. Classes

 and 2 special secrets:
-6. Where are the Docs?
+8. Where are the Docs?
-7. How do I execute the code?
+9. How do I execute the code?